18 Top-Rated Beaches in New Jersey

 We may earn a commission from affiliate links ()

-Fronted by nearly 130 miles of pristine coastline, New Jersey is home to some of the most beautiful beaches in the North East.
-We're talking beaches perfect for kitesurfing, sandcastle building, and fishing, and others so serene, they'll dissolve even the strongest of worries.
+Fronted by nearly 130 miles of pristine coastline, New Jersey is home to some of the most beautiful beaches in the Northeast.
+We're talking beaches perfect for kitesurfing, sandcastle building, and fishing.
+Plus, others are so serene, they'll make you forget you ever had worries.

 Whether you're looking to spend the day lapping up the sun with a side of gently crashing waves at Stone Harbor or hope to people watch on the more touristy Wildwood Beach, you'll find a perfect spot to indulge your beach fantasies in New Jersey.
 Arrive early to stake your claim, especially if you choose to visit on a summer weekend.

 Not sure where to start?
 Narrow your options with our list of the best beaches in New Jersey.